Venyx Injury Law Logo Colorado personal injury firm lower fee

 Aurora's Most Dangerous Roads for Riders

 Aurora's road network puts motorcyclists at constant risk.
-These corridors and intersections appear repeatedly in crash data — if you were hurt near any of them, that history is relevant to your case.
+These corridors and intersections appear repeatedly in crash data.
+If you were hurt near any of them, that history is relevant to your case.

 The I-225 corridor through Aurora has been called out by Aurora city councilmembers as one of the most dangerous stretches in the metro.
 High speeds, complex interchange geometry, and heavy merge traffic create constant hazards.
-For riders, highway speed crashes on this corridor are frequently fatal or catastrophic.
+For riders, highway-speed crashes on this corridor are frequently fatal or catastrophic.

-East Colfax Avenue — Havana Street and Peoria Street
+East Colfax Avenue: Havana and Peoria

 East Colfax through Aurora is one of the longest continuous commercial streets in the country, and it shows in the crash data.
-Shopping center cutouts, hidden side roads, and constant turning conflicts make it what motorcycle instructors call a "trap" corridor — where a rider doing everything right can still get hit by a driver they never had a chance to see.
+Shopping center cutouts, hidden side roads, and constant turning conflicts make it what motorcycle instructors call a "trap" corridor, where a rider doing everything right can still get hit by a driver they never had a chance to see.

 Parker Road Through Aurora

-Parker Road's intersection with I-225 is one of the most complex in the metro — multiple turning lanes, a bridge overpass, and high-volume traffic from multiple directions.
+Parker Road's intersection with I-225 is one of the most complex in the metro.
+Multiple turning lanes, a bridge overpass, and high-volume traffic from multiple directions.
 The road south through Aurora mixes retail traffic, residential driveways, and drivers accelerating well past posted limits.
 Left-turn crashes are common throughout this corridor.

 Chambers Road and 40th Avenue